IBM/watson-multimedia-analyzer/README.md

 After you have enriched your media files, you can re-deploy the application to Bluemix so that you can view the UI remotely.

 * Download and install the [Cloud Foundry CLI](https://console.ng.bluemix.net/docs/cli/index.html#cli) tool.
 * Determine the Bluemix application name from the Bluemix application dashboard.
-The name will be ``watson-multimedia-pipeline`` with a unique suffix.
+The name will be ``watson-multimedia-analyzer`` with a unique suffix.
 * From the root directory of this project run the following command:

 ```